 Applicants will normally require an Honours Degree in Computing or equivalent.
 The course is targeted at IT professionals who would participate in the programme on a part-time basis and complete the programme over two years.

 Applicants whose first language is not English must submit evidence of competency in English.
-Please see WIT’s English Language Requirements for details.
+Please see our English Language Requirements for details.